-Spark Miles Select for Business is a travel business credit card offered by Capital One.
-With a flat rate of 1.5 miles per $1 spent and no maximum, points are easy to earn and redeem.
-Points can be used for most travel purchases, such as flights, hotels, and car rentals.
+Spark® Miles Select from Capital One® is a travel business credit card.
+With a flat rate of 1.5 miles per $1 spent (plus five miles per $1 spent on hotels and car rentals booked via Capital One Travel) and no maximum, miles are easy to earn and redeem.
+Miles can be used for most travel purchases, such as flights, hotels, and car rentals.

 For businesses that have a lot of travel expenses, Spark Miles Select may be a prudent choice.
-However, business owners might be able to get more flexibility from Capital One’s equivalent cash back card, Spark Cash Select (read our review).
-Additionally, businesses planning on spending over $19,000 on the card annually might want to look at Capital One Spark Miles (read our review), which offers a higher flat rate.
+However, business owners might be able to get more flexibility from Capital One’s equivalent cash back card, Spark Cash Select.
+Additionally, businesses planning on spending over $19,000 on the card annually might want to look at Capital One’s Spark Miles card, which offers a higher flat rate.